What is the most important aspect of an email? Is it the preheader? The subject line? Or the email footer? Not sure what it is? It's the email copy!

 It may seem like a lot of work, but the benefits are worth it.
 Your message will be easy for recipients to understand without being too complicated or jargon-filled; plus you'll build trust with your customers by using simple language that they can easily digest!
 When crafting new emails make sure to avoid big words/jargon.

-But if you are writing a technical email copy, then do include j and, if possible, explain the jargon as well.
+But if you are writing a technical email copy, then do include jargon and, if possible, explain them as well.

 Before you send out any email, it's important to proofread your copy.
 This will help to ensure that there are no grammatical errors or typos.
 You can also get your email copy proofread by a senior colleague or a professional proofreader.